takayasaito/INF281-Lecture-Notes/README.md

 # INF281 Basics of bioinformatics sequence analysis

-It contains a PDF version of lecture notes of INF281.
+It contains a PDF version of the lecture notes for INF281 Basics of bioinformatics sequence analysis.

 ## Prerequisites